awslabs/project-lakechain/docs/src/content/docs/guides/funclets.md

 A funclet is a small function expression written in TypeScript that is passed to a middleware to customize its behavior using code.
 Think of them as lightweight user-defined callbacks that are executed at runtime in the Cloud to customize a behavior.

-While middlewares focus on alleviating the complexity of infrastructure definition, funclets focus on customizing the business logic that truely matters to customers.
+While middlewares focus on alleviating the complexity of infrastructure definition, funclets focus on customizing the business logic that truly matters to customers.

 <br />